 Possibly effective for...

-- Treating lower back pain.
-Willow bark seems to reduce lower back pain.
-Higher doses seem to be more effective than lower doses.
-It can take up to a week for significant improvement in symptoms.
+- Back pain.
+Taking willow bark by mouth seems to reduce lower back pain.
+Higher doses seem to be more effective than lower doses, and it may take up to a week to help.

 Bleeding disorders: Willow bark might increase the risk of bleeding in people with bleeding disorders.

-Kidney disease: Willow bark might reduce blood flow through the kidneys, which might lead to kidney failure in certain people.
-If you have kidney disease, don’t use willow bark.
+Kidney disease: Willow bark might reduce blood flow through the kidneys.
+This might lead to kidney failure in some people.
+If you have kidney disease, don't use willow bark.

 Surgery: Willow bark might slow blood clotting.
-There is a concern it could cause extra bleeding during and after surgery.
+It could cause extra bleeding during and after surgery.
 Stop using willow bark at least 2 weeks before a scheduled surgery.

 Are there interactions with medications?

 - Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs)

 - Willow bark might slow blood clotting.
 Taking willow bark along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 - Willow bark contains chemicals that might increase the amount of acetazolamide in the blood.
 Taking willow bark along with acetazolamide might increase the effects and side effects of acetazolamide.